Reemz1/Project1mindfitness/README.md

 - The CSS code for the asterisk wildcard selector, the body element, the header elements, the dropdown navigation bar, the menu within the dropdown navigation bar, the navigation toggle, the main content, the hero image, the cover text, the footer and the icons within the footer, were taken from Code Institute's [Love Running Repository](https://github.com/Code-Institute-Solutions/love-running-v3.git)

 ### Images ###

+- The hero image on index.html and background image on signup.html are my own personal pictures.

 - The image depicting bicep curls on the upperbody page was taken from [stock.adobe.com](https://stock.adobe.com/images/id/70166543?clickref=1101lyb6wRp3&mv=affiliate&mv2=pz&as_camptype=&as_channel=affiliate&as_source=partnerize&as_campaign=wbm)